jbouzekri/PhumborBundle/README.md

 Quick use case
 ==============

 You need to resize the image of your article to fit in a square of 50x50.
-Define the follogin transformation in your config.yml :
+Define the following transformation in your config.yml :

 ``` yml
 jb_phumbor: